kgrid/knowledge-objects/lung-cancer-validator/README.md

 Provide name of the input file containing the patient data

 ```
-Input File: data.xlsx
+Input File: input.xlsx
 ```

-File will run and responses will be recorded in the same file under sheetname "Model Output".
+File will run and responses will be recorded in a new XL file titled, "PatientRiskScores.xls"

 ## Running the tests